US Student Visa Guide for India Students

 If you are late to the application process to get a student visa USA from India, do not worry — US consulates and embassies have an expedited interview appointment option for students who are about to start their university programs.
 But first, you must go through the regular process and pay the visa fees.

 To start, complete the online written portion of your application (DS-160), pay the application fee, and schedule your appointment for the first available time, even if it is too late for your program start date.
-Once this initial paperwork is complete, the consulate will consider your request for a closer appointment date.
+Once this initial paperwork is complete, you can apply for an expedited appointment and the consulate may consider your request for a closer appointment date.

-To submit an expedited request, the US Bureau of Consular Affairs recommends you reach out to the embassy or consulate where you will conduct your interview to make an appointment for an expedited meeting.
-You can email the embassy your request for an expedited interview or get in touch with the India call center by phone.
+To submit an expedited request, the US Bureau of Consular Affairs recommends you complete the Expedited Request Form or reach out to the embassy or consulate where you will conduct your interview to make an appointment for an expedited meeting.
+You can request assistance to complete the expedited appointment from the India call center by phone.
 The embassy will email you with further instructions after you submit your request, generally within two days.

 Where to Apply?